 Are you experiencing an eczema flare-up?
 Dr. Jon E. Stahlman, MD, and his team at The Allergy & Asthma Center will help treat your eczema.
-For more information, call us or book an appointment online.
+For more information, contact us or book an appointment online.
 We have 3 convenient locations to serve you in Lawrenceville GA, Atlanta GA, and Conyers GA.

 Table of Contents:

 Eczema is a skin condition that causes the skin to become red and itchy, medically known as atopic dermatitis.
 While it is common in children, eczema can affect individuals of any age.
 Eczema is a chronic condition, meaning it is long lasting, and will usually flare up periodically, sometimes in conjunction with hay fever or asthma.
 Currently there is no cure for it, but sufferers can manage their eczema to help relieve the itching and prevent additional outbreaks from happening.
 Symptoms of this condition will vary from one individual to the next and range in severity.
 Some of the symptoms patients can experience include dry skin, mild to severe itching that can be worse at night, red to brownish-gray patches on the skin of the hands, feet, ankles, wrists, upper chest, neck and inside bend of the knees and elbows, raised bumps that can scab over when scratched and may leak fluid, skin that is scaly, thickened and cracked, and skin that has become swollen, raw and sensitive from repeated scratching.